Offline e-mail in the terminal

 text/html=bash /usr/local/share/aerc/filters/html

-without internet connection.
+internet connection.
 It hangs.
 That’s not acceptable!
-Let’s fix that.
+Let’s fix

 IMAPStore gmail-remote